Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 TODO: taking into account the fact that $\FT(L) -> R <: \FTR(L) -> R <: \FT(L) -> R$, this is not entirely correct.
 It's not that important for applicability though.

-If this constraint system is sound, the function is applicable for the call.
-Only applicable functions are considered for the next step: [choosing the most specific candidate from the overload candidate set][Choosing the most specific candidate from the overload candidate set].

-Receiver parameters are handled in the same way as other parameters in this mechanism, with one important exception: any receiver of type $\Nothing$ is deemed not applicable for any member callables, regardless of other parameters.
+Receiver parameters are handled in the same way as other parameters in this constraint system, with one important exception: any receiver of type $\Nothing$ is deemed not applicable for any member callables, regardless of other parameters.
 This is due to the fact that, as $\Nothing$ is the subtype of any other type in Kotlin type system, it would have allowed **all** member callables of **all** available types to participate in the overload resolution, which is theoretically possible, but very resource-consuming and does not make much sense from the practical point of view.
 Extension callables are still available, because they are limited to the declarations available or imported in the current scope.

 > Note: although it is impossible to create a value of type $\Nothing$ directly, there may be situations where performing overload resolution on such value is necessary; for example, it may occur when doing safe navigation on values of type $\NothingQ$.

+If the applicability constraint system is sound, the callable is _context-agnostic_ applicable for the call.

+If a _context-agnostic_ applicable callable is not [contextual][Contextual callables], it is _fully applicable_ for the call.

+If a _context-agnostic_ applicable callable is contextual, we check if its context receiver parameters can be satisfied w.r.t. the call.

+* For each context receiver parameter $P_i$ of type $T_i$ we perform the following.
+    * Find the **first** implicit receiver $r_j$ of a suitable type $R_j <: T_i$, in order of the [receiver priority][Receivers];
+        * The suitability check is done by adding the constraint $R_j <: T_i$ to the applicability constraint system;
+        * If the applicability constraint system becomes unsound, we move to the next implicit receiver;
+        * If the applicability constraint system remains sound, we fix the use of implicit receiver $r_j$ for the context receiver parameter $P_i$.
+    * If $r_j$ is a one-only implicit receiver group and several implicit receivers from the group satisfy the context receiver parameter $P_i$, this is an **overload ambiguity** which must be reported as a compile-time error;
+    * If we cannot find an implicit receiver of a suitable type for some context receiver parameter, the check fails and the callable is considered inapplicable;
+* If we found an implicit receiver of a suitable type for every context receiver parameter, the check succeeds.

+If this check is successful, the contextual callable is _fully applicable_ for the call.

+Only fully applicable callables are considered for the next step: [choosing the most specific candidate from the overload candidate set][Choosing the most specific candidate from the overload candidate set].

 ### Choosing the most specific candidate from the overload candidate set